Skip to Content

 Although baldness is beautiful, it would be naive to believe that all men feel the same way.
 Some feel very self-conscious about their shedding locks and that should be appreciated.

-These men may be looking for a way to divert attention away from their baldness.
-To them, I put forward the very same solution – stubble.
+These men may be looking for a way to divert attention away from their baldness, stubble can be a helpful distraction tactic.

 Having a stubble beard can draw attention away from a bald head and to the face, especially if it’s immaculately trimmed and groomed.